d1manson/waveform/README.md

 **Info panes and plot grabbing**
 There are several floating info panes (header info, action list, shorcut list etc.) that appear when you move your cursor over the relevant button in the main toolbar.
 If you right click the given button it will pin/unpin the info pane, so it will remain even when you move the cursor off the button.
 These info panes can be dragged around freely.
 To grab a plot, hold down space and then click the plot.
 This works for tiles in the tilewall, the cluster panel, and the spatial panel.
 To close of a grabbed plot or info pane, hold down space again and click the floating pane.

+It is also possible to copy a tile's plots to the system clipboard (e.g. for pasting into an email or note taking application).
+To to do this, simply press ``ctrl-c`` when one of the groups in the tile wall is "active".
+Note that not all programs will correctly interpret the clipboard data - Gmail and Google Docs have been tested and seem to work.

+**Reset preferences**
+The GUI will in general remember your preferences (i.e. bin size, smoothing, cluster painting brush size etc.).
+However there may very occasionally be a problem with this, perhaps caused by an update to the code since your last visit to the page.
+If you find the page hasn't loaded properly you should open up the developer tools and go to the "console" tab (press ``F12`` or find the option in your browser's menu).
+You should then type the command ``T.ResetAndRefresh()``.
+This will clear your preferences and reset the page.
+If this still doesn't work then subit a bug via report asap (see the navigation the icon on the right here on GitHub).

 #### Keyboard shortcuts
 + `k` show list of keyboard shortcuts